Miguel Leal

-António Miguel Nunes Ferraz Leal de Araújo (born 22 April 1965), known as Miguel Leal, is a Portuguese football manager.
+António Miguel Nunes Ferraz Leal de Araújo (born 22 April 1965), known as Leal, is a Portuguese football manager, currently in charge of Kuwaiti Division One club Al-Tadamon.

 He had several spells in charge of Penafiel, and four other second-tier clubs.
 In the Primeira Liga, he led Moreirense and Boavista.

 Football career

 Born in Marco de Canaveses, Porto District, Leal only played amateur football, retiring in 1998 after a three-year spell with Sport Clube Salvadorense.
-His first head coaching spell arrived midway through the 2002–03 season, and he was able to help F.C.
-Marco narrowly avoid relegation from the Segunda Liga.
+His first head coaching spell arrived midway through the 2002–03 season, and he was able to help Marco narrowly avoid relegation from the Segunda Liga.

-From 2004 to 2009, Leal worked mainly as an assistant manager, representing in that capacity U.S.C.
-Paredes, S.C.
-Beira-Mar, Aliados Lordelo F.C. and F.C.
-Penafiel.
+From 2004 to 2009, Leal worked mainly as an assistant manager, representing in that capacity Paredes, Beira-Mar, Aliados Lordelo and Penafiel.
 In the 2009–10 campaign, he acted as fitness coach at Turkish club Gaziantepspor.

 On 28 May 2012, after another youth spell with Penafiel, Leal was appointed as coach of the first team.
-He led them to the ninth position in his first year, achieving promotion to the Primeira Liga in the following after a third-place finish as the runners-up FC Porto B were not eligible; following this success, he was voted coach of the season.
+He led them to the ninth position in his first year, achieving promotion to the Primeira Liga in the following season after a third-place finish, as the runners-up Porto B were not eligible; following this success, he was voted coach of the season.

-On 16 May 2014, Leal signed with Moreirense F.C. also in the top division.
+On 16 May 2014, Leal signed with Moreirense, also in the top division.
 He left on 19 May 2016 following the expiration of his contract, after consecutively managing to lead the team into safety.

-On 11 October 2016, Leal was announced as new Boavista F.C. manager after the club parted ways with Erwin Sánchez.
-He was relieved of his duties early into the following season, but found accommodation two days after being fired by joining second tier side F.C.
-Arouca.
+On 11 October 2016, Leal was announced as the new Boavista manager after the club parted ways with Erwin Sánchez.
+He was relieved of his duties early into the following season, but found accommodation two days after being fired by joining second tier side Arouca.

 Leal left Arouca on 26 September 2018, after four consecutive losses put the team in last place at the start of the season.
-The following 17 January, he came back to the league at C.D.
-Cova da Piedade on a deal until the end of the campaign.
+The following 17 January, he came back to the league at Cova da Piedade on a deal until the end of the campaign.
 When it finished, he returned to Penafiel on 4 June 2019, succeeding Armando Evangelista.
 His contract ended abruptly due to the COVID-19 pandemic, and his team finished 15th in the aborted season.

-On 19 October 2020, Leal returned to work at Varzim SC, succeeding Paulo Alves at the 17th-placed club.
+On 19 October 2020, Leal returned to work at Varzim, succeeding Paulo Alves at the 17th-placed club.
 He left on New Year's Day, having won once in nine games and never in the league.
 On 22 March 2021, he returned to Cova da Piedade.

+In July 2023, having been unemployed for two years, Leal was appointed head coach of Al-Tadamon in the Kuwaiti Division One.
+On 2 February 2024, his side reached the semi-finals of the Emir Cup after ousting holders Kuwait SC on penalties.